Test-Driven Development for Code Generation: THREATS TO VALIDITY

 \section{THREATS TO VALIDITY}

 Prompt engineering, while a powerful tool to guide LLMs, is also subject to limitations.
-The effectiveness of prompt engineering is heavily reliant on the skill and experience of the user.
-Poorly designed prompts can lead to sub-optimal results, as the model's responses are only as good as the questions posed.
-There's also the risk of introducing bias through prompts, which can skew the model's focus and potentially mislead it.
-To minimize this we keep the prompts constant across our experiments and vary only the parameters under consideration.
+Poorly designed prompts can lead to sub-optimal results, skewing the model's results and potentially misleading it.
+To minimize this, we keep the prompt structure consistent across our experiments and vary only the parameters under consideration.
+Using popular benchmark datasets, such as MBPP and HumanEval, has inherent limitations.
+These benchmarks do not capture the full complexity and variability of real-world programming problems but help shed light on the impact of tests.
+We also use our own dataset of problems with a clear notion of difficulty, but this might not be representative of the difficulty of tasks in software engineering.

-We assume the test runs serve as ground truths for the corresponding problems however this might not always hold in the case of non-deterministic problems, which we excluded from our dataset and errors in the problems themselves which were filtered through manual inspection.
-Further recent work in the literature has pointed out that the tests for most of the widely used benchmarks are not good enough for evaluating code generation.
+Our assumption that test runs serve as ground truths for the corresponding problems may not always hold, particularly for non-deterministic problems.
+We excluded such problems from our curated dataset and filtered out errors through manual inspection.
+Recent literature also suggests that the tests used in widely adopted benchmarks may not be robust enough for evaluating code generation.
+To address this, we used the refined versions of the HumanEval and MBPP datasets curated by EvalPlus \cite{liu2024your}, which include additional tests for more thorough evaluation.
+The performance of TDD with LLMs might vary with different models, architectures, or training data.
+Further, the inherent variability in LLM outputs can introduce inconsistencies.
+We employ a fixed seed value and temperature setting to improve the reproducibility of our results, but some degree of unpredictability remains.